 - Add another tablespoon of oil and sauté the onions until soft, about 4 minutes.
 Add the garlic and cook 2 minutes more.

 - Add beef stock, honey, mustard, ketchup, vinegar, and Red Boat.
-Heat and stir and season with smoked paprika,
+Heat and stir and season with smoked paprika, salt, and pepper.

 - Pour sauce over the brisket in the slow cooker.